 Construction of the pipeline may cause temporary interference with access to Eucalyptus Park, located immediately adjacent to the alignment of the proposed pipeline at the intersection of Orangewood Avenue and Samoa Street.
+In addition, noise, dust, and air emissions will impair use and enjoyment of the park.
 Construction activity adjacent to the park is estimated to last for less than one week.
 The significance criteria for recreational resources state that major impacts result from significant disruption to access.
 Since access to Eucalyptus Park will be partially disrupted for a short time, these impacts are not considered to be significant (Class III).